 Nigel Scrutton is Director of the Manchester Institute of Biotechnology (MIB) responsible for the strategic leadership and operational management of the institute, which comprises over 50 leading research groups from across all Faculties and is home to ca £100M of current grant funding and 8 spin out companies.

-Nigel’s group is noted for its contributions to catalysis science, especially in the fields of quantum biology (tunnelling), dynamics and biocatalysis, and more recently synthetic biology.
+Nigel’s group is noted internationally for its contributions to catalysis science, especially in the fields of quantum biology (especially QM tunnelling), dynamics and biocatalysis, mechanistic and synthetic biology, and bio-based chemicals/fuels manufacture.
 His work is interdisciplinary at the interfaces of chemistry, biology and physics, supported by a genuinely world-leading infrastructure for biophysical chemistry and synthetic biology that he has established in MIB.